OWASP/www-chapter-china-mainland/index.md

 Chapter Sponsors
 ----------------
-The following are the list of OWASP China-Mainland's Corporate Members who have generously aligned themselves with the China-Mainland chapter, therefore contributing funds to our chapter:
+The following are the list of members who have generously aligned themselves with the OWASP China-Mainland chapter, therefore contributing funds to our chapter:

 <table cellpadding="15" cellspacing="0">
 <tr>